riccardoPah/patch-recovery-revived/README.md

 - Signs the patched recovery image with Google's RSA private test key.
 - Creates an ODIN-flashable `.tar` file for easy flashing.

+---

+If this tool didn’t enable the `fastbootd` mode, it means we need to find your exact `hex` byte sequence to enable it.
+To learn how to get those values, please refer to the guide on the ["how-to-find-patches"](./how-to-find-patches/) page.

+---

 ## Usage

 ### 🟢 GitHub Workflow